ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: digital_edge_pulse_trigger_input_terminal

     Specifies the input terminal for the Pulse trigger.
-This attribute is used only when the NIDCPOWER_ATTR_PULSE_TRIGGER_TYPE attribute is set to digital edge.
+This attribute is used only when the :py:data:`nidcpower.Session.pulse_trigger_type` attribute is set to digital edge.
     You can specify any valid input terminal for this attribute.
 Valid terminals are listed in Measurement & Automation Explorer under the Device Routes tab.
     Input terminals can be specified in one of two ways.
 If the device is named Dev1 and your terminal is PXI_Trig0, you can specify the terminal with the fully qualified terminal name, /Dev1/PXI_Trig0, or with the shortened terminal name, PXI_Trig0.
 The input terminal can also be a terminal from another device.
 For example, you can set the input terminal on Dev1 to be /Dev2/SourceCompleteEvent.